mxagar/tool_guides/git/git_teams_summary.md

 - If we use the CLI, inside the submodule folder, we're connected to the submodule repository; outside from it, we're connected to the host repository.
 - If we use an IDE (e.g., VSCode), we should see the 2 repositories in the git panel.

 Sometimes we might run into dis-synchronization in the large repository wrt. to the other one; in those cases, VSCode shows an inexsistent file with the name of the repository to be committed in the larger repo.
-In those cases, we need to update/re-synch.
+To address this issue, we can just committ that file *or* we can update/re-synch the larger repository:

 ```bash
 # Go to the host root directory and get the submodule status